flynnlambrechts/bssrbot-dev/README.md

 	- settings -> manage access -> add people
 4. Hard code
 - Add psid as seen from both bssrbot and bssrbot-dev to ADMIN_ID in ./bot_constants
+5. Add to facebook pages for both forms of the bot.
-5. Run through updating process and supply camelot.py file to extract dino meals
+6. Run through updating process and supply camelot.py file to extract dino meals.
+Also ensure set up with postgresql to connect and manage DB.

 ## To Update menu